AntonStoeckl/bowling-game-kata/Readme.md

 The tenth frame is a special frame:
 A spare or strike in this frame, does not immediately complete the frame.
-Instead, the player gets additional rolls in this frame, so that they can complete the bonus points for his strike or spare.
+Instead, the player gets additional rolls in this frame, so that they can complete the bonus points for their strike or spare.
 However, no more than 3 total rolls are allowed.

 # Requirements